laumair/iota2.js/README.md

 # IOTA2.js

 Experimental client library for Chrysalis Part 2 and beyond.
+Implemeted in TypeScript to strongly type the objects sent and received from the API.

 ## Installation